dmoore04/house-of-games/README.md

 ## Overview

-House of Games is an interactive board game review web app.
-It dynamically pulls and renders data from a dedicated [PostgreSQL](https://www.postgresql.org/) database using requests to its [Back-End API](https://github.com/dmoore04/house-of-games-API).
+House of Games is an interactive, board game review, web app.
+It dynamically pulls and renders data from a dedicated [PostgreSQL](https://www.postgresql.org/) database using requests to its [back-end API](https://github.com/dmoore04/house-of-games-API).
 Users are able to browse, talk about and vote on reviews posted by others.

 </br>

-The app is built with [React](https://reactjs.org/) and implements [React Router](https://reactrouter.com/web/guides/quick-start) to deliver a responsive single-page application (SPA).
+The app is built with [React](https://reactjs.org/) and implements [React Router](https://reactrouter.com/web/guides/quick-start) to deliver a responsive single-page application.
 Our data fetching was handled by the [Axios](https://axios-http.com/) HTTP library.
-The majority of the sites styling was implemented using [CSS Modules](https://github.com/css-modules/css-modules).
-[Google's Material UI](https://mui.com/) (MUI) was used in places to animate component transitions.
+The majority of the sites styling was implemented via [CSS Modules](https://github.com/css-modules/css-modules).
+[Google's Material UI](https://mui.com/) was used in places to animate component transitions.

 </br>